 Ari Kisler, Assistant Director

 Ari (she/her) directed the Transitional Living Program at the Washington County Youth Service Bureau from 2014 to 2016 before joining the VCRHYP team.
-She also brings with her experience from volunteering at an LGBTQ Youth Drop-in Center in Rochester, NY.
-In 2014 she graduated from Springfield College with a B.S. in Human Services, focused on Addiction Studies.
-She is currently studying Youth Development at The Graduate School at Michigan State University through the Great Plains Interactive Distance Education Alliance and sits on the Board of Directors for Central Vermont Habitat for Humanity.
+She also brings with her experience from interning and then volunteering at an LGBTQ Youth Drop-in Center in Rochester, NY.
+In 2014 she graduated from Springfield College with a B.S. in Human Services, focused on Addiction Studies and in 2021 graduated from Michigan State University with a M.A. in Youth Development.
+She sits on the Board of Directors for Central Vermont Habitat for Humanity where she is currently the Vice President and Homeowner Selection Committee Chair.
 Ari is an avid used book collector, letterboxer, and spends most of her time with her two rescue dogs.

 Maggie Merriam, Director

 Maggie (she/her) comes to VCRHYP with over ten years of practice as a social worker in programs and systems that serve people experiencing homelessness and housing scarcity in Chittenden County.
 Maggie has a BSW (2008) and MSW (2014) from the University of Vermont and is currently an adjunct with the UVM MSW department teaching classes on organizational change and the crisis of homelessness.
 Maggie has a history of advocacy for housing first and low-barrier programs and is a strong believer in empathetic and collaborative leadership.
 In her spare time Maggie likes to go for strolls in the woods, garden and play with her 15lb (and growing) Maine Coon cat Misha.

 Maple & Moo Velcro, Mascots